 As a young and early career scientist, Dr Rokny has published 65 publications, including 10 as first & 35 as senior author.
 He has also been able to secure several national and international grants/fellowships.
-He has received 28 prizes, honours, awards and also was able to secure multiple national and international awards and grants (totally $3.98M as CI) including highly competitive tenure-track UNSW Scientia Program Fellowship, CSIRO Next-Generation Graduate Program (leading CI), Australian National Health and Medical Research Council (NHMRC) IDEAS grant, Australian Research Council Discovery Early Career Researcher Award (DECRA 2022), two NHMRC MERIT awards, two international awards for my work on Autism from the International Quebec Autism Research Training (QART) program and the International Fellowship Fonds de recherche du Québec - Santé (FRQS), two awards from UNSW Cellular Genomics Futures Institute, four external and one internal travel grants to present my research at national and international conferences and workshops.
+Throughput his career, he has received 28 prizes, honours, awards and also was able to secure multiple national and international awards and grants (totally $13.2M as Chief Investigator (CI) including highly competitive tenure-track UNSW Scientia Program Fellowship, CSIRO Next-Generation Graduate Program (leading CI), Australian National Health and Medical Research Council (NHMRC) IDEAS grant, Australian Research Council Discovery Early Career Researcher Award (DECRA 2022), two NHMRC MERIT awards, two international awards for his work on Autism from the International Quebec Autism Research Training (QART) program and the International Fellowship Fonds de recherche du Québec - Santé (FRQS), two awards from UNSW Cellular Genomics Futures Institute, four external and one internal travel grants to present my research at national and international conferences and workshops.
 He has also received the best presentation prize in prestigious international conference Human Genome Meeting (HUGO) 2019.
 Dr Rokny also awarded highly competitive international PhD scholarship from UNSW.
 Additionally, He has been invited to serve as Keynote Speaker and program committee members of national and international conferences including prestigious International HUGO 2020 (HUGO ECR symposium organization team), Pasteur Institute (invited talk), Harry Perkins Institute of Medical Research.